 Earlier in September, CipherHealth joined other thought leaders at the CMS Innovation Center Behavioral Health Payment and Care Delivery Innovation Summit in Baltimore.
 Major challenges around providing and reimbursing behavioral health care were explored, including those around substance use disorders, mental health and co-occurring conditions.

 An estimated 20.8 million people in the United States are living with a substance use disorder, a chronic relapsing disease with personal, economic, and public health consequences.
 This is comparable to the prevalence of diabetes and more than 1.5 times the number of people living with all cancers combined.
-Last year, more than 50,000 Americans died from drug overdoses and that death rates from prescription Opioid overdoses alone have quadrupled in the past fifteen years.
-Faced with such a large and growing epidemic, our health care system must focus on achieving a coordinated, outcomes-driven approach to substance use disorders.
+Last year, more than 50,000 Americans died from drug overdoses and the death rates from prescription Opioid overdoses alone have quadrupled in the past fifteen years.
+Faced with such a large and growing epidemic, our health care system must focus on achieving a coordinated, outcomes-driven approach to substance use disorder prevention and treatment.

 The Need for Transformation

 Creating recovery-oriented systems of care requires a transformation of the entire service system as it shifts to becoming responsive to meet the needs of individuals and families seeking services.
-The three main transformation focus areas require regular standardized assessments, care coordination, and outcomes monitoring:
+Three main transformation focus areas requiring standardized assessments, care coordination, and outcomes monitoring include:

-- Providing comprehensive and coordinated treatment including, medical, psychological, and social services
+- Providing comprehensive and coordinated treatment that includes, medical, psychological, and social services

-- Shifting from volume to value through measurement-based care, and enhancing population reporting capabilities, and enhancing quality assurance and reporting infrastructure
+- Shifting from volume to value through measurement-based care, and enhancing population reporting capabilities, and improving quality assurance and reporting infrastructure

-- Integrating health system for addiction treatment, where there is coordination across acute, and non-acute and SUD specialty and non-SUD specialty settings and an increase in access to services.
+- Integrating health systems with addiction treatment and increasing access to services where there is coordination across acute, and non-acute and SUD specialty and non-SUD specialty settings

 Prioritizing Mental Health and Substance Use Disorders